 That now-green-once-gold $10 bib necklace from Charming Charlie?
 Let it go.

-If you're not in college anymore, you don't need that generic "College" shirt you got when being duped into signing up for your first credit card.
+If you're not in college anymore, you don't need that generic "College" shirt you got when being duped into signing up for your first credit card to get a free sub (and T-shirt!).
 Let it go.

 By all means, keep around some junky clothes for painting or gardening or anything else that'll get your hands dirty.
 But remember, you can't wear more than one outfit at a time, so there's no need to have a drawer full of paint-stained T-shirts and yoga pants.
 Let (most of) it go.